Impeachment of Andrew Johnson: Verdict

 The first vote was taken on May 16 for the eleventh article.
-Prior to the vote, Samuel Pomeroy told Senator Ross that if Ross voted for acquittal that Ross would become the subject of an investigation for bribery.
+Prior to the vote, Samuel C. Pomeroy told Senator Ross that if Ross voted for acquittal that Ross would become the subject of an investigation for bribery.
 Afterward, in hopes of persuading at least one senator who voted not guilty to change his vote, the Senate adjourned for 10 days before continuing voting on the other articles.
 During the hiatus, the House passed a resolution to launch an investigation by the impeachment managers of alleged "improper or corrupt means used to influence the determination of the Senate".
 Despite the Radical Republican leadership's heavy-handed efforts to change the outcome, when votes were cast on May 26 for the second and third articles, the results were the same as the first.
 After this, the Senate voted to adjourn the trial sine die.

 After the trial, Butler conducted hearings on the widespread reports that Republican senators had been bribed to vote for Johnson's acquittal.
 In Butler's hearings, and in subsequent inquiries, there was increasing evidence that some acquittal votes were acquired by promises of patronage jobs and cash bribes.
 Political deals were struck as well.
 Grimes received assurances that acquittal would not be followed by presidential reprisals; Johnson agreed to enforce the Reconstruction Acts, and to appoint General John Schofield to succeed Stanton.
 Nonetheless, the investigations never resulted in charges, much less convictions, against anyone.

 Moreover, there is evidence that the prosecution attempted to bribe the senators voting for acquittal to switch their votes to conviction.
 Senator Fessenden was offered the ministership to Great Britain.
 Prosecutor Butler said, "Tell [Senator Ross] that if he wants money there is a bushel of it here to be had."
 Butler's investigation also boomeranged when it was discovered that Senator Pomeroy, who voted for conviction, had written a letter to Johnson's postmaster general seeking a $40,000 bribe for Pomeroy's acquittal vote along with three or four others in his caucus.
 Butler was himself told by Wade that Wade would appoint Butler as secretary of state when Wade assumed the presidency after a Johnson conviction.
 An opinion that Senator Ross was mercilessly persecuted for his courageous vote to sustain the independence of the presidency as a branch of the federal government is the subject of an entire chapter in President John F. Kennedy's book, Profiles in Courage.
 That opinion has been rejected by some scholars, such as Ralph Roske, and endorsed by others, such as Avery Craven.

 None of the Republican senators who voted for acquittal ever again served in an elected office.
 Although they were under intense pressure to change their votes to conviction during the trial, afterward public opinion rapidly shifted around to their viewpoint.
 Some senators who voted for conviction, such as John Sherman and even Charles Sumner, later changed their minds.